A Tale of Two Red Lines

 Obama continues to look back fondly on his decision not to enforce his red line.
 “I’m very proud of this moment,” he told Jeffrey Goldberg last year, “the overwhelming weight of conventional wisdom and the machinery of our national-security apparatus had gone fairly far.”

 In an interview with CBS this month, Vice President Mike Pence declared that Trump had “restored credibility of American power.”
 Unfortunately, this is false.
 The current administration’s ongoing promises of American non-leadership accompanied by bursts of shortsighted military flexing is an unstable combination.

 Two red lines drawn.
 Two red lines crossed.
 Both President Trump and President Obama have used red lines—either fake or hidden—to damage American credibility around the world.
 This repeated loss of credibility continues to make diplomacy harder, alliances weaker, and conflict more likely.

 International diplomacy is made possible only by the credible threat of force and the reliable leadership of the United States.
-When America bluffs, bad actors and adversaries around the world are empowered.
-Likewise, when America lies about foreign policy, it can lead to conflict and wars easily avoided by credible leadership.
-In an international order held together only by American force and promise, mere words can cause chaos and conflict.
+When America bluffs, adversaries are empowered.
+Likewise, when America lies about foreign policy, it can lead to easily avoidable conflict.
+Mere words can cause chaos and conflict In an international order held together by American force and promise.
 If a president does not intend to use force, then a red line should not be established.
 If a president has established a red line, it must be advertised to the world.
 Anything else is reckless.